Samrat Mukhopadhyay

 Statuses

-Professor @IISERMohali Editor @BiophysJ Studying biological condensates associated with cell physiology and disease Attended @IIScBangalore @ScrippsResearch
+Professor & JC Bose Fellow @IISERMohali Editor @BiophysJ Studying biological condensates involved in physiology/disease Attended @IIScBangalore @ScrippsResearch

 IISER Mohali, Punjab, India